RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 ## Overview

 The **Interaction Helm Copilot** is an AI-powered assistant that helps you configure, deploy, and troubleshoot your RPI installation.
-Built on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), it connects to your AI client and lets you validate configurations, generate overrides, explain settings, and diagnose issues in plain English.
+Built on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), it connects to [Claude Code](https://docs.anthropic.com/en/docs/claude-code) and lets you validate configurations, generate overrides, explain settings, and diagnose issues in plain English.

 It also searches the official [RPI documentation](https://docs.redpointglobal.com/rpi) and returns relevant content covering features, administration, external configuration, channels, realtime decisions, and more.